Policy Library

 Notification

-All organizations wishing to distribute periodicals on the Iowa State University campus must notify the Office of the Vice President for Business and Finance or its designee prior to placing unattended periodical information on campus.
+All organizations wishing to distribute periodicals on the Iowa State University campus must notify the office of the senior vice president for operations and finance or its designee prior to placing unattended periodical information on campus.
 Additionally, to unify the appearance of the campus, organizations wishing to distribute periodicals on the Iowa State University campus must use display mechanisms that meet the university standard as indicated under Distribution Guidelines below.
 Subject to space limitations, as long as the size and proposed number of editions to be distributed are reasonable, placement of distribution boxes will be permitted in locations indicated in the enclosed listing.
-Written notice of the proposed locations to be utilized by a publication should be submitted to the Office of the Vice President for Business and Finance or its designee 30 days prior to the proposed date to begin distribution.
+Written notice of the proposed locations to be utilized by a publication should be submitted to the office of the senior vice president for operations and finance or its designee 30 days prior to the proposed date to begin distribution.

 In-person distribution must comply with other university policies.